roshanpaiva/ratelimit/README.md

     rate_limit:
       unit: second
       requests_per_unit: 500
+      duration: 1
+      alg_type: "fixedWindow"

   - key: database
     value: default
     rate_limit:
       unit: second
       requests_per_unit: 500
+      duration: 1
+      token_bucket_capacity: 100000
+      alg_type: <see below: "tokenBucket"
 ```

 In the configuration above
 the domain is "mongo_cps" and we setup 2 different rate limits in the top level descriptor list.
 Each of the limits
 have the same key ("database").
-They have a different value ("users", and "default"), and each of them setup a 500
-request per second rate limit.
+They have a different value ("users",and "default"), the "users" limit uses the fixed window rate limiter algorithm whereas the second uses the token bucket algorithm.
+Although, both  setup a 500 request per second rate limit,the token bucket algorithm also requires a token bucket capacity which the maximum number of tokens any limit can have.

 #### Example 2